man-group/ArcticDB/Individual Contributor License Agreement.md

 Thank you for your interest in contributing to ArcticDB, a project operated by Man Group Operations Limited ("We" or "Us").

-**EDIT - This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it and send it to Us by mail, email, fax, or electronic submission, following the instructions at [INSERT LINK TO CONTRIBUTION GUIDELINES].
+This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
+To make this document effective, please make your Contribution in accordance with Clause 7.
+You can also view our [contribution guidelines](https://github.com/man-group/ArcticDB#contributing).
 This is a legally binding document which becomes effective on the Effective Date, so please read it carefully before agreeing to it.
-The Agreement may cover more than one software project managed by Us.**
+The Agreement may cover more than one software project managed by Us.

 ### 1. Definitions